zsomborCzaban/Resume/README.md

 ---
 # Education

-### Åbo Akademi
+### ICT Innovation
-Jan 2024 - Present,  Turku

-I’m an exchange student at Åbo Akademi.
-I take computer science courses from both Åbo Akademi and The University of Turku.
+Sept 2025 - Now, Finland & Greece

+I’m pursuing a double degree in Autonomous Systems and Intelligent Robots at Aalto University and Marine Robotics at the University of the Aegean through the ICT Innovation program.
 <br><br>

 ### Eötvös Loránd Tudományegyetem
-Sept 2021 - Present,  Budapest
+Sept 2021 - May 2025, Hungary

-I study computer science at ELTE in Hungary.
-I only have my thesis left to write after my exchange to get my Bsc.
+I completed my BSc in Computer Science at ELTE, with a semester abroad at Åbo Akademi University in Finland through the Erasmus program.
 <br><br><br><br>

 ---
 # Skills

+I generally work well with everything and learn quickly.

-I have worked with: Java, Python, Javascript, Typescript, Vue, Kubernetes, Jenkins, ClickHouse, Sql, MySql, ServiceNow, Jira
+I have previous work experience with: Go, React, Docker, Java, Python, Kubernetes, Typescript, ServiceNow

-I’m also great with: C++, C#, Php, React, Laravel, Haskel, Flutter

-I’m fluent in english (I have a C1 language exam certificate) And I’m getting better in Finnish day by day!
+I’m fluent in english, beginner in finnish and native in hungarian
 <br><br><br><br>

 ---
 # About me

-I’m an Hungarian exchange student living in Finland.
-I love the Finnish culture, and the mentality of the Finnish people.
-I’m planning to move here, or at least do my masters at a Finnish university.

-I’m always eager to learn.
-I‘m really passionate about the field of AI, and I love algorithms.
-I try to broaden my horizons as much as I can, so I can have a solid foundation to start my career off from.
+I’m a curious mind who seeks a deeper understanding of everything I dive into.

+I prefer to minimize my time on social media, stay productive, and play games with friends.

+I enjoy extreme sport (skiing/snowboarding, scuba diving, skydiving, bouldering)
+<br><br><br><br>

+---
+# Favoutite Books

+Favourite books here
 <br><br><br><br>

 ---